International Bibliography of Humanism and the Renaissance

 - 120,000 index terms

-- English and French thesaurus
+- English, French, Spanish and Italian thesaurus

 - Numerous search fields: author, title, year of publication, subject, etc.